tbergen1/servant-boilerplate-mean/README.md

 * **User Management:** User Authentication via Servant is already built and ready to use.
 Authentication libraries like Passport are not needed!
 * **Single Page Application:** Architected to be an easy-to-use Single Plage Application.
 * **Database Not Necessary:** A MongoDB database is set-up, but since this is a Servant app, you may not need one.
+* **Production Optimizations:** Minifies javascript files for use in production and more.